-The Office is also involved with the Faculty Advancement Fund Grant (FAFG) and the Part-Time Faculty Professional Development Fund Grant (PTFF).
-More information on these two grants can be found on the Internal Grant Programs page.
+The Office is also involved with several internal grant programs, including the Faculty Advancement Fund Grant (FAFG) and the Part-Time Faculty Professional Development Fund Grant (PTFF).
+More information on these grants can be found on the Internal Grant Programs page.

 Dr. Norman Stearns and Irma Mann Stearns

 In 1993 a generous endowment by Dr. Norman Stearns and Irma Mann Stearns was used to establish a distinguished faculty award in their name.
 The award is presented annually to a full-time faculty member in recognition of outstanding scholarly or creative achievement and has a stipend of $3,000.
 The money may be used to enhance an ongoing project or for the development of a new scholarly or creative endeavor.
 Travel is strongly encouraged as part of the project.